Queen's Own Cameron Highlanders of Canada: Second World War

 It was during this action that the regiment received its second Victoria Cross nominee.
 Major David Rodgers, Officer Commanding "A" Company, was recommended to receive the VC for his actions on 26 February 1945.
 The citation was approved at every level until it reached 21st Army Group where Field Marshal Bernard Montgomery downgraded the award to an immediate Distinguished Service Order.

-The Germans continued counter-attacking on 27 February, but the most of the enemy attacks were broken up with well-directed mortar and artillery fire.
+The Germans continued counter-attacking on 27 February, but most of the enemy attacks were broken up with well-directed mortar and artillery fire.
 That night the battalion was relieved by the 5th Battalion, Duke of Cornwall's Light Infantry and moved to Kirsel.
 28 February, was spent reorganizing and preparing for the next offensive.

 1 March, found the unit at Udermerbruck preparing to resume the attack.
 The next day the battalion advanced through the Hochwald Gap.
 The tanks in support could not stay with the unit, unable to crest the ridge at the edge of the gap due to intense enemy 88 mm fire.
 Approaching the objective the unit held up short, finding friendly forces already occupying the Battalion's assigned objective.
 Following a 39-minute artillery barrage, the Camerons resumed the attack on 3 March meeting stiff resistance.
 Under intense mortar, machine gun and artillery fire the unit made slow progress.
 "C" Company was stopped and forced to pull back while "A" and "B" Companies managed to fight forward to the new objective on the southeastern edge of the forest, "B" Company taking 18 prisoners from the 24th Fallschirmjäger Regiment of the 8th Fallschirmjäger Division in the process.
 A German counter-attack from the north fell on "B" Company but was successfully repulsed with around two-dozen casualties inflicted on the enemy.
 During the fighting in the Hochwald two Cameron Corporals won the Military Medal for their heroism, Corporal John Bukurak of "A" Company and Corporal Daniel Connors of "B" Company.

 The next day the Camerons turned north to clear the east edge of the Hochwald Forest.
 The unit found the enemy had withdrawn but had left the area heavily mined which made the woods clearance a slow and dangerous undertaking.